Centre for Forensic Neuroscience

 Pre-Examination Interview

-The examiner explains the process, reviews the issue, and ensures the examinee understands each question before any data collection begins.
+The examiner explains the testing instrumentation, reviews the background history, and reviews every formulated examination question in detail with the examinee to ensure complete clarity and understanding before any physiological data collection begins.

 4